Table of Contents

 - The adrenal glands are located cranially to the upper kidney poles.

 - The subcostalis, N. iliohypogasticus and N. ilioinguinalis run dorsally.

-- The right hepatic lobe, pars descendes duodeni and the right colonic flexure run ventrally to the right kidney.
-In front of the left kidney are situated the stomach, spleen, cauda pancreatis, the root of the transverse mesocolon and the left colonic flexure.
+The right hepatic lobe, pars descendes duodeni and the right colonic flexure run ventrally to the right kidney.
+In front of the left kidney are situated in the stomach, spleen, cauda pancreatis, the root of the transverse mesocolon and the left colonic flexure.

 The Kidney’s Relation to the Peritoneum

 The kidneys, adrenal glands and ureters are retroperitoneal organs.
 This means that they have developed behind the peritoneum and remained there.